bonn0062/github_welcome_wall/contributing.md

 # Just so you know
 I look at Pull Requests on a regular basis.
 I'm doing this on my own, so it might take a little time before I get to every pull request, but I promise I will!
 > If feedback has been given, I expect responses within one month.
 After one month, I may close the pull request if it isn't showing any activity.
 Chances are, though, if you are submitting a simple note or image, your change will be merged without feedback.
-I'm just putting this here for the rare instance that I might need a little more information from you before adding your message to the repository.
+I'm just putting this here for the rare instance that I might need a little more information from you before adding your message to the wall.